jalcoding8/colmar_academy_project/README.md

    *  video (mp4)

 ## General Information
-   *  This repository was created as a project to build a webpage using html, css, images, and a video
+   *  This repository was created as a project to use html, css, images, and a video
    *  There are several files
    *  Some of the images are two sizes
    *  The README.md utilized the Markdown language syntax